Yves848/psCandy/Readme.md

 ![](./Images/write-candy1.png)

-*Remark :*
-For know, the **styles** tags cannot be combined, this will be possible in a future version.
+The tags can be impricated to refend multiple styles on a same piece of string.